Skip to content

 • Earth systems that affect and are in turn affected by climate are complex and dynamic.
 A small change in one such as the temperature of an ocean current leads to a cascade of changes and feedback effects.

 • For example: current models of sea level rise specifically exclude rapid and widespread melting being observed in Antarctica and Greenland.
-This is like calculating 1+0.1+?=1.1, where ? is missing data and 1.1m is the maximum estimate of sea level rise by 2100.
-This highlights the limits of models: they are constrained by the quantity and quality of data, and are often misinterpreted to be fixed predictions rather than conditional projections, particularly by politicians, planners, and the media.
+This is like calculating 1+?=1, where ? is the missing data.
+This is particularly true of sea level rise estimates.
+This highlights the limits of models: they are constrained by the quantity and quality of data, and are often misinterpreted, particularly by politicians, planners, and the media, to be fixed predictions rather than conditional projections.

 Home > Climate wiki > Response > How climate models work